sbt/website/src/sphinx/Extending/Commands.md

 In sbt, the syntax part, including tab completion, is specified with parser combinators.
 If you are familiar with the parser combinators in Scala's standard library, these are very similar.
-The action part is a function (State, T) =\> State, where T is the data structure produced by the parser.
-See the /Detailed-Topics/Parsing-Input page for how to use the parser combinators.
+The action part is a function `(State, T) => State`, where `T` is the data structure produced by the parser.
+See the `/Detailed-Topics/Parsing-Input` page for how to use the parser combinators.

-[State](../../api/sbt/State.html) provides access to the build state, such as all registered Commands, the remaining commands to execute, and all project-related information.
-See Build-State for details on State.
+`State <../../api/sbt/State.html>`\_ provides access to the build state, such as all registered `Command`s, the remaining commands to execute, and all project-related information.
+See `Build-State` for details on State.

-Finally, basic help information may be provided that is used by the help command to display command help.
+Finally, basic help information may be provided that is used by the `help` command to display command help.

 Defining a Command
 ------------------

-A command combines a function State =\> Parser[T] with an action (State, T) =\> State.
-The reason for State =\> Parser[T] and not simply Parser[T] is that often the current State is used to build the parser.
-For example, the currently loaded projects (provided by State) determine valid completions for the project command.
+A command combines a function `State => Parser[T]` with an action `(State, T) => State`.
+The reason for `State => Parser[T]` and not simply `Parser[T]` is that often the current `State` is used to build the parser.
+For example, the currently loaded projects (provided by `State`) determine valid completions for the `project` command.
 Examples for the general and specific cases are shown in the following sections.

-See [Command.scala](../../sxr/sbt/Command.scala.html) for the source API details for constructing commands.
+See `Command.scala <../../sxr/sbt/Command.scala.html>`\_ for the source
+API details for constructing commands.

 ### General commands